 2) It’s personal: E-commerce sites take pride in offering algorithmically driven personalized product recommendations.
 A great example of an ecommerce website selling wood rings would be Urbandesigner.co.
 Great, but is there a human touch to the site, to the service?
 Read about the jeweler who visits a long time customer in the hospital.
 Her terminal illness has caused her fingers to swell, so he gently cuts the ring off of her finger and has it re-sized so that she can wear it during her final days.
 Read about the florist who reaches out to customers who have lost a loved one with a bouquet and a hand written note after the funeral and visitations are over.
 On a brighter note, I recall buying swimwear from Landsend.com last year and receiving a friendly phone call the day after the package arrived to see if I needed to exchange a size.
 Sure, e-commerce thrives on automation, but a true human touch at the right time is something your customers won’t forget.

 3) It’s the community, stupid: In the world of e-commerce, social networking and community are things we treat as somewhat novel and new.
 Ask any successful Mom & Pop store and they’ll tell you that the community is the essential foundation of their business and always has been.
 Your reputation is all you’ve got.
 Of course people talk about you.
-When people shop, they connect with others, keep on top of community news and gossip and exchange information about who’s got great products, who’s having a sale, who sold them lousy meat last week.
+When people shop for stuff like cornhole bags, they connect with others, keep on top of community news and gossip and exchange information about who’s got great products, who’s having a sale, who sold them lousy meat last week.
 Mom & Pops donate to local causes, sponsor Little League teams, hang banners out to congratulate high school graduates, take up collections for a local business or family in need.
 They do it not as a means of promotion, but as a way of life.
 They know that the community will be what pulls them through their own tough times.
 Read Spector’s example of a florist who lost everything in a fire and was back in business within 6 hours, thanks to the outpouring of support from the community (including supplies and resources from competing florists!).
 Read the example of the grocery owner who was shot in a robbery.
 The people of the community, including other local businesses, took up collections for the injured man and helped the family get back on their feet.

 5) Overcome adversity.
 Big adversity: Not every business survives recessions, fires, floods, death and destruction, but those that do teach us valuable lessons.
 Read the chapter about Hurricane Katrina and the passionate bookstore owner who managed to get the store re-opened within 6 weeks after the disaster (it took Barnes & Noble 6 months to re-open).
 Read about the beloved New Jersey deli that burned to the ground, only to re-open 9 months later to lines of customers wrapped around the block.
 Many of the businesses in this book have been around for nearly a century and have endured much more than the e-commerce industry’s “bubble” or the current recession.
 They’ve taken the long view and weathered the inevitable hard times with dignity and perseverance.